Rule 1: Follow directions quickly.

 Rule 4 “Make smart choices” is marvelously general, addressing every decision a child can make.
 Rule 4 can be applied to any issue not covered by the first three rules.

-So, why do we need Rule 5, “Keep your dear teacher happy?”
+So, why do we need Rule 5, “Keep our dear learning community happy?”
 Rule 5 addresses your most challenging students... the ones who will quarrel with you about Rules 1-4!

 Pupils who dawdle along, can claim they are following directions quickly.